dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 sophisticated, intelligent, proud,
 charismatic, obsessive and also a yandere.

+In particular, we’re going to look at the following ways in which steering can improve your prompts:

+- Fine-grained control over personalities
+- Improved creativity
+- Conformance with archetypes

 To create a character, a user provides a name, tagline, and description, then iterates with test prompts until they’re happy with the character they’ve